MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_release_hardware.md

 UID: NC:acxcircuit.EVT_ACX_FACTORY_CIRCUIT_RELEASE_HARDWARE
 tech.root: audio
 title: EVT_ACX_FACTORY_CIRCUIT_RELEASE_HARDWARE
-ms.date: 08/24/2021
+ms.date: 02/01/2022
 targetos: Windows
-description: TBD - The EVT_ACX_FACTORY_CIRCUIT_RELEASE_HARDWARE callback is used by the driver to allow it to add additional functionality when a circuit factory is in the release hardware phase, using the TBD function is called,  TBD TBD.
+description: The EVT_ACX_FACTORY_CIRCUIT_RELEASE_HARDWARE callback is used by the driver to allow it to add additional functionality when a circuit factory is in the release hardware phase.
 prerelease: true
 req.assembly:
 req.construct-type: function